benyitzhaki/translations-manager/README.md

  - create models
  - create controllers
  - add swagger ui
+ - cache?
+ - protect api from too many requests etc
+ - add authentication (users should be able to implemnet own login so they can use own user directories)
  - consider seperating dal to a seperate project
  - dockerize mongodb
  - dockerzie project